nexto123/quiz-app-memoro/README.md

 which is easily propagated through the flask framework.
 After a user answers all questions they make their way unto the scoreboard.

+##### Technologies:
+This app was created using the python Flask micro-framework for the back-end engine.
+By the use of various flask extensions, automation can easily be achieved.
+In this project i employed these extension:
+Flask==1.0.2
+Jinja2==2.10
+MarkupSafe==1.0
+Werkzeug==0.14.1
+click==6.7
+itsdangerous==0.24
+For the front-end i used HTML5, bootstrap4 and CSS3.

 ======

 #### Live version: https://quizz-test.herokuapp.com/